invider/collider.jam/README.md

 }
 ```

-Now, the planet will loose 5% of it's speed
+Now, the planet will lose 5% of its speed every second.
-every second.

 But we want it to accelerate on click,
 so we will include boost() function: